SRGBmods/qmk-8051/readme.md

 >[!CAUTION]
 > This project is **experimental**.
-> Though it works fine for my case, you might brick your keyboard.
+> You might brick your keyboard.
+I'm not responsible for any damage you've done using this software.
-> I will not flash this software on my daily use keyboard.
+> And I would not flash this QMK on my daily use keyboard.

 ## I. What works and what not

 The translation from AVR/ARM to 8051, or more precisely, from **gcc** to **sdcc** compiler, is not without some serious hassle.
 A lot of functions are untested, or not working (yet), I hope I can find a way to solve over time.
-- [x] Common functions should works, I tested layers, CapWords and ConsumerKey.
+- [X] Common functions should works, I tested layers, CapWords and ConsumerKey.
 - [x] Encoder.
 - [x] NKRO.
-- [ ] MouseKey   : untested, should works.
+- [x] :warning:MouseKey   : untested, but compiled, should works.
-- [ ] Console    : not working, I'm using UART0 for debugging.
+- [x] :warning:Console    : not working, I'm using UART0 for debugging.

-- [ ] CH555 USB stack: work OK enough.
+- [x] :warning:CH555 USB stack: work OK enough.
 But dead simple.
 I tweak the sample code from CH555's Manufacturer(WCH) a bit to make it work with QMK.
 Definitely need some refactoring.
-- [ ] SCAN matrix: might need optimization.
+- [x] :warning:SCAN matrix: might need optimization.
 QMK use pointer for accessing GPIO.
 However, 8051 requires direct access to SFR for that.
 My work-around introduces some delay, but I'm not sure if it affects the scan time or not.
 - [ ] LED matrix : untested, but 8051 is probably too slow for that.